Or, How to Love God and How not to Love God

 “Justin’s emphasis is on the divine Logos, subordinate to God the Father , yet his Son, His agent, and one with Him in some true, though rather indefinite, sense.”[7]

-The Cappadocian fathers promoted the philosophical argument that the proper understanding is that the three persons in the Trinity have the same essence (Greek, ousia) of the overriding substance (hypostasis).
-One of the definitions of hypostasis is that it is the essential nature of something.[8]
+The Cappadocian fathers advanced the philosophical argument that the three persons in the Trinity share the same essence (Greek, ousia) of the overriding substance (hypostasis).
+One definition of hypostasis is the essential nature of something.[8]

-So, we see that the Cappadocian fathers did not invent the use of the term homoousios to reconcile the doctrine of the Trinity.
+So, we see that the Cappadocian fathers did not invent the term homoousios to reconcile the doctrine of the Trinity.
 The Alexandrian theologian Origen discussed it as much as a century earlier.
-In fact, the term was condemned at the synods of Antioch in 264 -268 A.D.
-Trinitarians view the eventual resolution of ratifying the term after all that controversy as a good thing.[10]
+In fact, the term was condemned at the synods of Antioch in 264-268 A.D.
+Trinitarians view the eventual resolution to ratify the term after all that controversy as a good thing.[10]

 The Cappadocian fathers are credited with resolving the homoousios vs. homoiousios debate, but they didn’t introduce any new information; rather, they just ratified an old argument as finally concluded.